steveraysteveray/epic-public/SemanticModels/EPIC Semantic Modeling.md

-*   The **functions **directory contains files which define “helper” functions specific to the EPIC project and assist in manipulating the properties of RDF Instances - For more details, refer to [Post Mapping Fix](#post-mapping-fix).
+*   The **functions** directory contains files which define “helper” functions specific to the EPIC project and assist in manipulating the properties of RDF Instances - For more details, refer to [Post Mapping Fix](#post-mapping-fix).
-*   The **import **directory contains all External Ontology Schemata which are imported by and integrated with EPIC schema.
-For more details, refer to[ OpenADR : Generate Ontology Schema](#openadr-generate-ontology-schema).
+*   The **import** directory contains all External Ontology Schemata which are imported by and integrated with EPIC schema.
+For more details, refer to[ OpenADR : Generate Ontology Schema](#openadr--generate-ontology-schema).
-*   The **mappings **directory contains SPINMap files which define rule-based mappings between EPIC and other Demand-Response Communication Protocols - Currently only OpenADR is supported.
+*   The **mappings** directory contains SPINMap files which define rule-based mappings between EPIC and other Demand-Response Communication Protocols - Currently only OpenADR is supported.
 For more details, refer mainly to  [OpenADR to EPIC Mapping](#openadr-to-epic-mapping) and [Semantic XML](#semantic-xml).
-*   The **sandbox **directory contains all files which are used during a Proof-of-Concept development procedure and should be removed on the production-ready version - Left as a convenient place for future developers to experiment safely with new features and ideas.
+*   The **sandbox** directory contains all files which are used during a Proof-of-Concept development procedure and should be removed on the production-ready version - Left as a convenient place for future developers to experiment safely with new features and ideas.
-*   The **schemas **directory contains the definitions of the core class and properties of the EPIC Information Model and helper extensions as well as integrations with the following External Ontologies : BRICK, QUDT and SSN.
+*   The **schemas** directory contains the definitions of the core class and properties of the EPIC Information Model and helper extensions as well as integrations with the following External Ontologies : BRICK, QUDT and SSN.
-*   The **sparqlmotion **directory contains all scripts which define web service endpoints and enable the interaction with Topbraid’s Triple Store.
+*   The **sparqlmotion** directory contains all scripts which define web service endpoints and enable the interaction with Topbraid’s Triple Store.
 The subdirectory **debug **contains fully working parts of the production-ready _triplestoreOperations.sms.ttl_ SPARQLMotion script and is left to help future developers get accustomed and experiment with the basic flow of the underlying web services.
 For more details, refer to [SPARQLMotion Scripts](#sparqlmotion-scripts).
-*   The **spin **directory contains RDF/SPIN files that define SPIN rules and SPINMap functions which are used during and after the mapping procedure.
+*   The **spin** directory contains RDF/SPIN files that define SPIN rules and SPINMap functions which are used during and after the mapping procedure.
 For more details, refer to [Namespace Functions](#namespace-functions).
-*   The **vocab **directory contains all the instance vocabularies that refer to the EPIC schema.
+*   The **vocab** directory contains all the instance vocabularies that refer to the EPIC schema.

 ## OpenADR : Generate Ontology Schema

 As defined in EPIC’s Technical Specification Document [2],  the Information Storage receives pricing and response events that are sent from the Utility using  the OpenADR model.
-For a description on the context of Demand-Response and the usage of OpenADR, please refer to [1], [Profile Specification](https://drive.google.com/open?id=0ByHEprcY_BsMeUJtWlJDRUQtNW8) and [Implementation Guide](https://drive.google.com/open?id=0ByHEprcY_BsMbHNKUlQ0ajl1ODg).

 Receiving incoming OpenADR messages from the grid involves several steps: